pfflyer776/sampleflutter/README.md

 1. Tested code on iOS and Android
 2. Could improve the chart so it automatically spans for different credit scores and vertical axis shows correct span of numbers
 3. Could also improve bars on each open card accounts so they cover the correct length for the percentage
-4. Could also make separate file with strings of labels so can easily make project work for different languages
+4. Could also make separate file with strings of labels so can easily make project work for different language
+5. doesn't work on web since I'm using path_provider for file storage, need to make different storage for the web
-5. command to generate routes: flutter pub run build_runner build --delete-conflicting-outputs
+6. command to generate routes: flutter pub run build_runner build --delete-conflicting-outputs
-6. Just ran out of time to fix #2, #3 and #4
+7. Just ran out of time to fix #2, #3, #4 and #5